ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 MAINTENANCE AND CLEANING

-Do not clean the hob if the glass is too hot because they are risk of burn.
+Do not clean the hob if the glass is too hot, as there is a risk of burns.

-- Remove light marks with a damp cloth with washing up liquid diluted in a little water.
+- Remove light marks with a damp cloth and a little washing-up liquid diluted in water.
 Then rinse with cold water and dry the surface thoroughly.

-- Highly corrosive or abrasive detergents and cleaning equipment likely to cause scratches must be absolutely avoided.
+- Highly corrosive or abrasive detergents and cleaning equipment that may cause scratches must be absolutely avoided.

 - Do not use any object that may scratch the ceramic glass.